Sensors Monitor

 External disks (on USB port)

-First, run the command:
+Alternatively, run the commands:

-echo "%sudo ALL = NOPASSWD: /usr/sbin/smartctl" | sudo tee /etc/sudoers.d/smartctl
+echo "%sudo ALL = NOPASSWD:NOLOG_INPUT:NOLOG_OUTPUT:NOMAIL: /usr/sbin/smartctl" | sudo tee "/etc/sudoers.d/smartctl"

-Then log out and log in your session.
+Then, log out and log in your session.

 My PC has several temperature sensors and their values are different.
 Why and which one to choose?